aldimanx/moduit/README.md

 **how to run test via github actions and generate html report**
 ```
-trigger manually
+trigger manually or on every approved code changes.
-report will be in gh-pages branch
+report will be in gh-actions branch
 reports/newman-report.html
 ```